TriKro/rsb-content/part1-preface/who-is-this-book-for.md

 ## Business Model

-This book is best used to answer questions about certain business model elements such as the **Customer**, the **Value Proposition**, **Channel**, **Relationship**, and **Revenue**.
-In other words, the critical elements in **Product/Market Fit**.
+This book is best used to answer questions about certain business model elements such as the _customer_, the _value proposition_, _channel_, _relationship_, and _revenue_.
+In other words, the critical elements in _product/market fit_.

-While many of the methods listed here can be used to investigate other business model elements such as **Partners** and **Resources**, it may take some extra interpretation on the part of the reader.
+While many of the methods listed here can be used to investigate other business model elements such as _partners_ and _resources_, it may take some extra interpretation on the part of the reader.

 ## Stage and Industry

 The methods here work fine for small, early stage startups and equally fine for teams in large companies trying something new, risky, and outside the normal business model.

-It also works for any industry, but there is a bias towards providing examples and case studies from the technology industry.
+These methods work for any industry, but there is a bias towards providing examples and case studies from the technology industry.
 Other industries will be included as case studies become available.
 Please send any such case studies to [realbook@kromatic.com](mailto:realbook@kromatic.com) to be included.

 ## Warnings: Academics and Existing Businesses